Sky strikes Bundesliga deal with Deutsche Telekom

 Sky currently has about 3.2 million subscribers.

-Shares in Sky Deutschland, part-owned by Rupert Murdoch's News Corp, rose to a 3.5-year high on news of the deal and were up 1.9 percent at 4.44 euros by 6.34 a.m.
-ET.
+Shares in Sky Deutschland, part-owned by Rupert Murdoch's News Corp, rose to a 3.5-year high on news of the deal and were up 1.9 percent at 4.44 euros by 1134 GMT.

 "Sky has improved its market position significantly.
 Especially the possible cross-selling of the Sport (pay-TV subscription) package including Champions League will be earnings accretive," DZ Bank analyst Harald Heider said.